Sophia-Edu-Labs/sophia-math/scenes/AIGen/scenes/en_TOPIC_Cognitive_Biases_and_Heuristics_SUB_Identification_of_Common_Biases_in_Financial_Decision_Making_chapter_3_video_01.typ

 ]
 ]
 #only("1")[
-#voiceover("This graph illustrates the concept of loss aversion.
-The green line represents the psychological impact of gains, while the red line represents the impact of losses.
-Notice how the red line is steeper than the green line.
-This means that losses have a greater psychological impact than gains of the same magnitude.")
+#voiceover("This graph illustrates loss aversion.
+The green line represents gains, and the red line represents losses.
+Notice how the slope of the loss line is steeper than the gain line.
+This means that losses hurt more than equivalent gains, leading to loss-averse behavior.")
 ]
 ]
 ]

 #slide()[
-#text(size: 30pt, weight: "bold")[Implications]
+#text(size: 30pt, weight: "bold")[Impact on Financial Decisions 💰]
 #v(40pt)
-#only("1-")[- Investors may hold onto losing investments too long 📉🕒]
+#only("1-")[- Investors hold losing stocks too long 📉]
-#v(20pt)
-#only("2-")[- May avoid risks even when the potential gain outweighs the potential loss 🎲❌]
-#v(20pt)
-#only("3-")[- Can lead to suboptimal financial decisions 🧮❌]
+#only("2-")[- Sell winning stocks too soon 📈]
+#only("3-")[- Avoid risky investments 🎲]
 #only("1")[
-#voiceover("One implication of loss aversion is that investors may hold onto losing investments for too long, hoping to avoid realizing the loss.")
+#voiceover("Loss aversion can significantly impact financial decisions.
+For example, investors may hold onto losing stocks for too long,")
 ]
 #only("2")[
-#voiceover("Another is that people may avoid risks even when the potential gain outweighs the potential loss, because the fear of loss is so powerful.")
+#voiceover("while selling winning stocks too soon.")
 ]
 #only("3")[
-#voiceover("Overall, loss aversion can lead to suboptimal financial decisions that are driven more by emotion than rational analysis.")
+#voiceover("They may also avoid risky investments altogether, even if they have a positive expected return.")
 ]
 ]

 #slide()[
-#text(size: 30pt, weight: "bold")[Summary]
+#text(size: 30pt, weight: "bold")[Summary 🎬]
 #v(40pt)
-#only("1-")[- Loss aversion: tendency to prefer avoiding losses over equivalent gains 📉💰]
+#only("1-")[- Loss aversion: tendency to avoid losses over acquiring gains.]
-#v(20pt)
-#only("2-")[- Losses have about twice the psychological impact of gains 😢>😊]
-#v(20pt)
+#only("2-")[- Losses hurt more than equivalent gains.]
-#only("3-")[- Can lead to risk-averse, suboptimal financial decisions 🎲❌🧮]
+#only("3-")[- Can lead to suboptimal financial decisions.]
 #only("1")[
 #voiceover("In summary, loss aversion is the tendency to prefer avoiding losses over acquiring equivalent gains.")
 ]
 #only("2")[
-#voiceover("Losses have about twice the psychological impact of gains.")
+#voiceover("This is because losses tend to hurt more than equivalent gains.")
 ]
 #only("3")[
-#voiceover("This bias can lead to risk-averse behavior and suboptimal financial decisions.
-Understanding loss aversion can help us make more rational, less emotionally-driven choices with our money.")
+#voiceover("Loss aversion can lead to suboptimal financial decisions, such as holding losing investments too long and avoiding risky but potentially profitable investments.")
 ]
 ]